peter-evans/gaps-and-islands/README.md

 ```

 The query uses `SUM` as a windowed function over the `island_start` column in the result of our previous query.
-This creates a rolling sum, where each island start increases the sum by one, giving us a unique ID.
+This creates a rolling sum, where each island start row increases the sum by one, giving us a unique ID.

-Here is an example result, showing four islands with their unique ID.
+Here is an example result, showing four islands with their unique IDs.

 | set_id | from_id | to_id | island_start | island_id |
 | ------ | ------- | ----- | ------------ | --------- |